western/http-up/README.md

 > Always run this app only under unprivileged common user

 - If you run application under some User, this user should be have privileges to write current folder
-- App using temporary folder for upload form, usually it /tmp/httpup, do not forget to clean it

 ## Automatic TLS keys generate